kaitlynhazzard/Creative-Embedded-Systems/module-1/README.md

 selected the port containing "usbserial"
 5. To install the necessary library, go to Tools -> Manage Libraries and search for "TFT_eSPI" by Bodmer.
 Click "Install"
+6. In order to flash code to my ESP32, I needed to also edit my <User_Setup.h>
-6. Go to Arduino IDE -> Settings and find the filepath for the "Sketchbook location" field.
+file.
+If you are unable to flash code after following the steps above, go to Arduino IDE -> Settings and find the filepath for the "Sketchbook  location" field.
 Navigate to that path in order to find the Arduino folder in your filesystem and open libraries/TFT_eSPI/User_Setup_Select.h.
-Comment out the line #include <User_Setup.h> and uncomment the line #include <User_Setups/Setup25_TTGO_T_Display.h
+Comment out the line #include <User_Setup.h> and uncomment the line
+#include <User_Setups/Setup25_TTGO_T_Display.h

 ### To flash my module-1 code:
 1. Open the "module-1.ino" file in this repo and copy the code.